 And when you finish, be sure to read these other articles in our ‘How to find loads for box trucks’ article series:

-- What is a straight truck?
+- What’s a straight truck?

 - Load boards for box trucks